-Rear Risers There is an efficiency point with your rear risers.
+There is an efficiency point with your rear risers.
 If you pull them too far down you will get past that efficiency point and lose altitude without getting the glide you desire.
-You have already done rear riser stalls, so now go up and find where you can get the most efficient glide with use of your rear risers.
+You have already done rear riser stalls, so now go up and find where you can get the most efficient glide with the use of your rear risers.

-To understand how to manage effective glide you must understand that distance flown across the ground is affected by atmospheric wind and changing flight modes.
+To understand how to manage effective glide, you must understand that distance flown across the ground is affected by atmospheric wind and changing flight modes.
 You can adjust your flight mode to gain distance across the ground while you are flying in that mass of air.
 You will need to know where the atmospheric wind is (head wind or tail wind) to determine the most effective flight mode.

-The image below depicts what the most efficient flight modes are to gain distance with no winds.
+Figure 16, below, depicts the most efficient flight modes to gain distance with no winds.

-In a tail wind we can effectively increase our distance with the below flight modes.
+In a tail wind we can increase our distance with the flight modes shown in Figure 17.
 The tail wind is effectively allowing us to travel further in the mass of atmospheric wind.

 In a head wind, when toggle inputs are applied it reduces forward airspeed (drag from atmospheric wind) but still increases lift.
-However, in a headwind this slowed forward speed may offer no advantage unless doing a braked approach for accuracy on final.
+However, in a head wind this slowed forward speed may offer no advantage unless doing a braked approach for accuracy on final.